ChristianKlass/home-media-server/readme.md

 ## Media server
+### Muximux
+This is basically the frontend for the whole HMS.
+However, you need to make sure your Traefik is working properly, because when it asks for the links to the pages to display, it won't work with the Docker internal names.
+I think it's because it actually loads an iFrame or something like that.
+Whatever the case, if someone finds a way to make it work, let me know. :D

+Otherwise, it's actually a really good piece of software, it's fast and looks good.

+Read more about it on their [Github](https://github.com/mescon/Muximux)

 ### Jackett
 **From their Github:** Jackett works as a proxy server: it translates queries from apps (Sonarr, Radarr, SickRage, CouchPotato, Mylar, Lidarr, DuckieTV, qBittorrent, Nefarious etc.) into tracker-site-specific http queries, parses the html response, then sends results back to the requesting software.